Submitting a Transaction to AtomOne - and How to Submit Transactions Securely #

 Note

-Using your mnemonic phrase with atomoned keys add <ACCT_NAME> --recover
+Using your mnemonic phrase with

-be very careful as this is heavily discouraged as a method, since it will
+’s keyring.
+However be very careful as this is heavily discouraged as a method, since it will lead you to manually typing your mnemonic which is potentially vulnerable to being sniffed!

 First, you need to export your private key from Gaia.
 Run the following